-4. Whisk together the cornstarch and water in a small bowl and add it to the raspberry mixture.
+4. Whisk the cornstarch and water together in a small bowl and add them to the raspberry mixture.

 5. Stir constantly for 1 minute, then remove from heat and either remove seeds or let it sit in the pan until it cools to room temperature.

 If you want a smooth filling, run the mixture through a fine mesh strainer to remove the seeds.